AlayaNetwork/client-sdk-python/README.md

 #### **4** On-chain query api

-After successfully connecting with the nodes on the Platon chain, you can query the relevant information of the nodes on the chain through the api in platon
+After successfully connecting with the nodes on the Alaya chain, you can query the relevant information of the nodes on the chain through the api in Alaya

 ##### (1) platon.blockNumber